karthik/ddd/02-data_documenting.md

 **The paper plane**

-A lone data file in a folder, where the data is undocumented, and might be in plain or proprietary format (more fragile if the format is hard to read).
+An example of a fragile and quick process could be a lone data file in a folder, where the data is undocumented, and might be in plain or proprietary format.
+The format is more fragile if it is hard to read.

 **Felix Culpa**

-This takes just enough time to be robust, but is still easy.

-Researchers and analysts should aim to be at the "good enough" as the new minimum: A README with human context, machine readable statement of variables, and the raw data.
+Felix Culpa means "stroke of luck", and this is a process that takes just the right amount of time so that it isn't overly time consuming, but it is also robust.
+One example of this could be a README to provide the human context, a machine readable statement of variables, and the raw data.

 Some examples of data documentation are now discussed, and ranked on the DARECO.

-**The interaction of importance of data and time spent**

-Worthwhile to think about the use of time for the experiment/context:

-- e.g., an RCT experiment should be very robust because it might affect life and death, vs. collecting a small project with low risk and low impact (not life and death).

 > On a “writing and research retreat”.
 This means i check and answer e-mail only between 8PM and 9PM each evening.
 In that one hour I do the best i can--but a lot gets unanswered.
 It is only a temporary victory over the great interruptor -- but even so, it is a exhilarating victory.
 As the well-trodden Lithuanian folk saying goes: “beware of masters that are soul-sucking habits disguised as responsibility”  (translation may be a bit off).
 Will resume normalcy on August 9.